ESMValGroup/ESMValTool/doc/sphinx/source/preface/architecture.rst

 To facilitate these four steps the user has control over the tool via two input files: the configuration file and the recipe file.
-The configuration file sets user and site-specific parameters (like names of output directories, desired output graphical formats, root paths to data etc) whereas the recipe file sets data, preprocessing and diagnostic-specific parameters (data parameters grouped in the datasets sections, preprocessing steps for various preprocessors sections, variables' parameters and diagnostic-specific instructions grouped in the diagnostics
+The configuration file sets user and site-specific parameters (like input and output paths, desired output graphical formats, logging level, etc.) data etc) whereas the recipe file sets data, preprocessing and diagnostic-specific parameters (data parameters grouped in the datasets sections, preprocessing steps for various preprocessors sections, variables' parameters and diagnostic-specific instructions grouped in the diagnostics